marcosatanaka/ar-magic-trick/README.md

 ### How to use

-Open the project using Xcode and deploy it onto your device.
+1. Open the project using Xcode and deploy it onto your device.
+2. Open the app, point to a plane and gently move your device for it to detect the plane.
+3. Once a plane was detected, a hat will be placed on it.
+Press the button throw ball to throw balls :open_mouth:.
+Try to throw balls inside the hat.
+4. Once there's some balls on the hat, press the button Magic! to make the balls disapear!
+Press it again to make the balls appear again.

 ### Built With